 Check in for the balloon ride took place at V Marketplace, right in the heart of Yountville.
 There is parking in the attached lot, and we arrived at the bright and early time of 6 AM to check-in.

 The Balloon Ride

-The weather had been rainy and cold while we were there so we were hesitant as to whether we would even be able to go in the balloon.
-After checking in they told us there was no visibility in Yountville so we would be heading 50 minutes east to the town of Winters and taking off from there.
-I was initially bummed with this news but when we got to Winters it was all sunny skies and I quickly realized it was the right choice for the tour.
+The weather had been rainy and cold while we were there, so we were hesitant as to whether we would even be able to go up in the balloon.
+After checking in, they told us there was no visibility in Yountville, so we would be heading 50 minutes east to the town of Winters and taking off from there.
+I was initially bummed with this news, but when we got to Winters, it was all sunny skies, and I quickly realized it was the right choice for the tour.

 The groups were divided and given partitions to stand in while in the balloon.
-We had 12 people in our balloon and I thought it would feel packed, but the partitions actually made it quite nice.
+We had 12 people in our balloon, and I thought it would feel packed, but the barriers actually made it quite nice.